 7. Termination without Cause

-7.1 This Agreement may be terminated by you or us without cause, effective on a date which is no earlier than the end of the then current Subscription Term, provided the terminating party gives not less than 1 months’ prior written notice to the other party.
+7.1 This Agreement may be terminated by you without cause, effective on a date which is no earlier than the end of the current Subscription Term, provided you give us 1 month's written notice.

 8. Limitations of Use